ursula-wieshofer/barista/components/formatters/README.md

 ### Duration

-The `formatDuration` function converts a number to a duration string and consumes a formatMethod which dictates how the output is built.
+The `formatDuration` function converts a number to a duration string and consumes a formatMethod which configures how the output is built.

-- **Default:** mode will look for the first unit that has a value and will only print the next two descending units as long as they have values.
-The results will be rounded to decimal numbers.
+- **'DEFAULT':** will look for the first unit that has a value and will only print the next two descending units as long as they have values.
+The results for each time unit will be rounded to decimal numbers.
-- **Precise:** mode will only print the unit that it consumed, but the value can be real numbers
+- **'PRECISE':** will only print the unit that it consumed and the output value can be real numbers. (e.g. 1.54 s)
-- **Custom/Number (1-n):** will tell the formatter to print a custom amount of units.
+- **Custom/Number(1-n):** will tell the formatter to print a custom amount of units.

 You can specify the following properties on your options: